Communication, Renegotiation and Coordination with Private Values: Equilibrium Strategies and Three Key Properties

 \paragraph{Examples of equilibria not satisfying some of the properties}

 The coordination game with communication $\langle\Gamma,M\rangle$ admits many more equilibria that satisfy only some or even none of the three properties defined above.

 First, the game admits babbling equilibria, which do not satisfy mutual-preference consistency.
-Each babbling equilibrium can be identified with an $x\in[0,1]$ that satisfies $F(x)=x$, where agents choose $L$ iff their type is below $x$.
+Each babbling equilibrium can be identified with an $x\in[0,1]$ that satisfies $F(x)=x$, where agents choose $L$ if and only if their type is below $x$.
 The case of $x=1$ (resp., $x=0$) corresponds to a uniform norm of always playing $L$ (resp., $R$).
 A case of $x \in (0,1)$ corresponds to an inefficient babbling equilibria, in which agents sometimes miscoordinate.

-The game also admits equilibria in which agents reveal some information about the {intensity} of their preferences (i.e., some information beyond only stating whether $u\leq\sfrac{1}{2}$ or $u>\sfrac{1}{2}$).
-One simple example of such an equilibrium for a specific distribution $F$ is Example \ref{exa:high-ex-ante-miscoordination} in Section \ref{sec:Efficiency}.
-It is not completely straightforward to construct such examples for all possible distributions $F$ if we consider only a single round of communication as we do in the main body of this paper.
-In Section \ref{sec:Extensions}, however, we show that our main results continue to hold if we allow multiple rounds of communication.
-In the case of multiple rounds of communication it is relatively straightforward to construct examples of equilibria that do not have binary communication and that, therefore, reveal some cardinal content of the players' preferences.
-For simplicity, assume that the distribution $F$ is symmetric around $\sfrac{1}{2}$.
-That is $f(x)=f(1-x)$ for all $x\in[0,1]$ or, equivalently, $F(x)=1-F(1-x)$ for all $x\in[0,1]$.
-In particular, we have that $F(\sfrac{1}{2})=\sfrac{1}{2}$.
+The game also admits equilibria in which agents reveal some information about the intensity of their preferences (i.e., some information beyond only stating whether $u\leq\sfrac{1}{2}$ or $u>\sfrac{1}{2}$).
+One simple example of such an equilibrium is Example \ref{exa:high-ex-ante-miscoordination} in Section \ref{sec:Efficiency}.

-The equilibrium {$\sigma_{\mbox{ex}}$} is such that there is an $x$ satisfying $0<x<\sfrac{1}{2}$ such that in the first round of communication players indicate whether their preferences are ``extreme'' (i.e., $u\le x$ or $u>1-x$) or ``moderately left'' ($x<u\le\sfrac{1}{2}$) or ``moderately right'' ($\sfrac{1}{2}<u\leq1-x$).
-In the second round individuals only reveal additional information if in the first round one sent the extreme message and the other a moderate message, in which case the extreme type now reveals which side she prefers ($u\le\sfrac{1}{2}$ or $u>\sfrac{1}{2}$).
-In this case, joint play is dictated by the extreme type's preferences.
-If both players sent the extreme message in the first round, then there is no more communication and both types follow their inclination (play $L$ if $u\le\sfrac{1}{2}$ and $R$ otherwise).
-This leads to miscoordination with a conditional probability of a half.

-Any two moderate types essentially play the coordinated strategy $\sigma_{C}$; that is if they have the same preferred outcome, then they play it, and, otherwise, they use communication to induce a joint fair lottery over both playing $L$ and both playing $R$.
-In Appendix \ref{app:nonbinaryexample} we formally present this strategy and show that for any distribution $F$ there is an $x\in(0,\sfrac{1}{2})$ such that this strategy is a Nash equilibrium of the coordination game with two rounds of communication.

 \paragraph{Illustration of equilibria and the first-best outcome}

 Figure \ref{fig:Illustration-of-Equilibrium} illustrates five of the equilibria described above: the equilibria that satisfy the three key properties: $\sigma_{L}$, $\sigma_{R}$, and $\sigma_{C}$, the babbling equilibrium of always playing $R$, and the equilibrium $\sigma_{\mbox{ex}}$, which satisfies none of the three key properties.
 It also depicts (in the bottom right panel) the first-best outcome in which the players reveal their types and then coordinate on the action that maximizes the sum of payoffs (i.e., the players coordinate on $L$ if $u+v\leq1$ and they coordinate on $R$ if $u+v>1$).
 This is not an equilibrium: each player has an incentive to present a more extreme type than her real type (e.g., all types $u>\sfrac{1}{2}$ would claim to have type $1$).